-- Be given a verbal warning - If they continue with their undesirable behaviour they will have their name written on the board - o If undesirable behaviour continues they will miss 5 minutes of their playtime - If undesirable behaviour continues after playtime the pupil will be given a 20minute lunchtime detention (this will now take place within year group bubbles) - o If a pupil receives three lunchtime detentions over one half- term, a letter with an acknowledged reply slip is sent home - o If a pupil receives five lunchtime detentions over one half- term, parents /carers are called into school to meet with a member of SLT
+- Be given a verbal warning - If they continue with their undesirable behaviour they will have their name written on the board - If undesirable behaviour continues they will miss 5 minutes of their playtime of undesirable behaviour continues after playtime the pupil will be given a reflection opportunity.
+The pupil will miss lunchtime play and complete a reflection log, allowing time to think about their behaviour.